Chandu Salim Kumar

 Chandu Salim Kumar is an Indian actor who works in the Malayalam film industry.
-He is the son of veteran malayalam actor, comedian, writer and filmmaker Salim Kumar.
+He is the son of late veteran malayalam actor, comedian, writer and filmmaker Salim Kumar.
 He is known for his role in Manjummel Boys and Lokah Chapter 1: Chandra.

 Career

 Chandu Salim Kumar hails from Chittattukkara in North Paravur.
 He made his acting debut as a child artist in the film Love in Singapore (2009).

 Chandhu, who made his adult debut with the film Malik (2021), made his breakthrough with the role of Abhilash in the 2024 film Manjummel Boys.
 He then played prominent roles in the films Nadikar, Idiyan Chandhu, Painkili and Lokah Chapter 1: Chandra.